 - Pick's Disease – Pick's disease affects personality, orientation and behavior.
 It may be more common in women and occurs at an early age.

 - Creutzfeldt-Jakob Disease – The disease progresses rapidly along with mental deterioration and involuntary movements.

 - Huntington's Disease – Huntington's is an inherited, degenerative disease.
 The disease causes involuntary movement and usually begins during mid-life.

 - Parkinson's Dementia – Parkinson's is a progressive disorder of the central nervous system.
 In later stages of Parkinson's disease, some patients develop dementia.

 - Lewy Body Disease – This disease causes symptoms similar to Alzheimer's disease.
 Individuals with Lewy Body Disease experience hallucinations and can become fearful.

-Early dementia, also known as mild cognitive impairment, involves problems with memory, language, or other cognitive functions.
+Early dementia, also known as mild cognitive impairment (MCI), involves problems with memory, language, or other cognitive functions.
 But unlike those with full-blown dementia, people with mild cognitive impairment are still able to function in their daily lives without relying on others.